-GEN 812 - Introduction to Programming for Bioinformatics
+GEN 812 - Programming for Bioinformatics

 GEN 813 - Microbial Ecology and Evolution

-Evolutionary and ecological forces that generate the tremendous diversity of microbial life of Earth with emphasis on viruses, archaea and bacteria.
+Evolutionary and ecological forces that generate the tremendous diversity of microbial life on Earth with emphasis on viruses, archaea and bacteria.
 Functional roles of microorganisms, their population dynamics and interactions, and their mechanisms of evolutionary change in a variety of environmenal settings, including natural communities and laboratory microcosms.
 Prereq:introductory genetics; introductory microbiology and lab; or permission.

 GEN 815 - Molecular Evolution

 Rates and patterns of evolutionary change in biomolecules.
 Forces affecting the size and structure of genomes.
 Molecular mechanisms of organismal evolution.
 Emphasizes integrating evidence from biochemistry, molecular genetics and organismal studies.
 Methods for reconstructing phylogeny from molecular sequences.
 Prereq: introductory genetics.
 Some knowledge of statistics recommended.
 Computer lab.